storesafe/cordova-sqlite-storage/README.md

 - The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
 - Attempting to open a database before receiving the 'deviceready' event callback.
 - Inserting STRING into ID field
 - Auto-vacuum is NOT enabled by default.
 It is recommended to periodically VACUUM the database.
+If no form of `VACUUM` or `PRAGMA auto_vacuum` is used then sqlite will automatically reuse deleted data space for new data but the database file will never shrink.
+For reference: <http://www.sqlite.org/pragma.html#pragma_auto_vacuum> and [litehelpers/Cordova-sqlite-storage#646](https://github.com/litehelpers/Cordova-sqlite-storage/issues/646)
 - Transactions on a database are run sequentially.
 A large transaction could block smaller transactions requested afterwards.

 ### Some weird pitfall(s)